patricktsullivan/employed/edr/crowdstrike/arbitrary_queries/Readme.md

 ## License

-This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

-## Contributing

-Contributions are welcome.
-Please open an issue to discuss proposed changes before submitting a pull request.
-All code should include tests and follow the existing PEP 8 conventions used throughout the project.